Menhir

+Menhirs are found across Europe, Africa, and Asia, with a concentration in Western Europe, notably in Ireland, Great Britain, and Brittany.
+Theories concerning their purpose remain speculative, with hypotheses ranging from druidic rituals to territorial markers or elements of an ideological system.
+Some menhirs feature engravings, including anthropomorphic figures and symbols, and are often associated with ancient religious ceremonies and burial chambers.

+Etymology

 The word menhir was adopted from French by 19th-century archaeologists.
 The introduction of the word into general archaeological usage has been attributed to the 18th-century French military officer Théophile Corret de la Tour d'Auvergne.
 It is a combination of two words of the Breton language: maen and hir.
 In modern Welsh, they are described as maen hir, or "long stone".
 In modern Breton, the word peulvan is used, with peul meaning "stake" or "post" and van which is a soft mutation of the word maen which means "stone".
-In Germany and Scandinavia the word Bauta is used (e.g., :de:Bautastein and :no:bautastein) and this occasionally makes its way into English with the term "bauta stone".
+In Germany and Scandinavia the word Bauta is used (German: Bautastein; Norwegian: bautastein) and this occasionally makes its way into English with the term "bauta stone".